The Code is your Enemy

 The weakness is the same as your strength as they often are: Your love of creation.
 You love to write clean, tested, scalable, extensible, beautiful code.
 You love converting “JTBDs” into 960-wide artwork.
 You love developing an entire app in the browser against a scalable back-end.

-And because you love it, it’s what you do.
-You wake up in the morning thinking about what you can make.
+And because you love it, you do it.
+You wake up in the morning thinking about what you can make, not how you can sell.
 You open Visual Studio before you consult your to-do list because there’s something you just need to tweak.
 You launch xterm before your CRM (if you even have one, which you don’t) because the server was running just a tad slower than you’d expect and you want to paw through log files.

 The trouble is, this is almost certainly not the activity that would most benefit your startup.